 Volcanoes are generally found near tectonic plate boundaries (along a submarine trench, ridge, etc.), and at hotspots\ in the interior of plates.
-For volcanoes in Japan, magma reaches the surface as rocks from the upper mantle, molten by fluids from the subducted oceanic plate, and rises and collects in magma chambers.
+For volcanoes in Japan, magma reaches the surface as rocks from the upper mantle, molten by fluids from the subducted magma chamber volcano Sea of Japan Japan Trench mantle 50km 100km mantle melting partly in the graph L 150km modified from the JMA website oceanic plate, and rises and collects in magma chambers.